 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In addition to the matter described in the material uncertainty relating to going concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.

-Impairment of the e investment in associate Key audit matter description The carrying value of the investment in associate was \$US 37.6 million as at 31 December 2017 as disclosed in note 6b which is material to the balance sheet and hence considered as a key audit matter.
-The investment relates solely to the Group's interest in the Jumelles Iron Ore Project which operates in the Democratic Republic of the Congo.
-The volatility in expected future prices of commodities (iron ore), foreign exchange rates, production levels, operating costs, discount rates and macro-economic developments require management to exercise significant judgement in determining the associate's future profitability and therefore the investment's carrying value Management completes an impairment review annually.
+Impairment of the investment in associate Key audit matter description The carrying value of the investment in associate was US\$ 37.5 million as at 31 December 2018 as disclosed in note 6b.
+The investment relates solely to the Group's interest in Jumelles Limited which controls the Zanaga Iron Ore Project in the Republic of the Congo.
+The carrying value of the investment in associate is considered a key audit matter on the basis that: The balance is highly material to the consolidated statement of financial position, comprising 95% of the Group's net assets; and The evaluation of the carrying value and any related impairment each reporting period involves significant management estimates that could result in material changes to the financial statements were those estimates to change.
+The volatility of expected future prices of commodities (iron ore), foreign exchange rates, production levels, operating costs, discount rates and macro- economic developments require management to closely monitor the associate's expected future profitability and therefore the investment's carrying value.
+Management completes an impairment review annually.
+There were no impairments recognised in the current year.
 The outcome of impairment assessments could vary significantly were different assumptions applied.
 Refer to "Carrying value of investment in associate" within Note 3 Critical accounting estimates, assumptions and judgements .
 How the scope of our audit responded to the key audit matter We reviewed management's assessment of impairment risk and their assessment of the indicators of impairment and challenged the significant assumptions used.
 We sought to identify additional potential indicators of impairment through our review of operational performance and financial results as well as the impact of any significant regulatory changes.
 We compared the recorded carrying value to the Group's share of the associate's net assets.
 We also reviewed the work of the auditor of Jumelles Limited on the risk of impairment of the underlying Zanaga Iron Ore Project exploration and evaluation assets to understand the challenge applied to the significant assumptions used in the impairment model.
 We assessed the adequacy of impairment related disclosures in the financial statements, including the key assumptions used and the sensitivity of the financial statements to these assumptions.
 Key observations Based on the results of our testing, we concluded that management's assessment of impairment indicators was appropriate.
 We found management's disclosures on key assumptions and impairment sensitivities to be appropriate.
+Going concern basi s of accounting Key audit matter description Management has assessed that it is appropriate to adopt the going concern basis of accounting in preparing the financial statements.
+The Group's cashflow forecast, incorporating their cash preservation plan, indicates sufficient liquidity will exist for at least twelve months from the date of approval of the financial statements.
+The Group continues to record losses and a diminshing cash balance whilst the Zanaga Iron Ore Project remains in the development phase.
+We considered the going concern basis of accounting to be a key audit matter on the basis that: The Group's sole activity is its investment in the Zanaga Iron Ore Project via Jumelles Limited, and the Group continues to recognise its share of the Project's losses and its contributions to the Project; and